 CLAUDE GRANDFORD PERKINS, Ph.D.

 Dr. Claude Grandford Perkins is the 12th President of Virginia Union University.
 Since his appointment as Chief Executive Officer in January of 2009, the University has undergone a major transformation.
 Dr. Perkins’ achievements include increases in enrollment, scholarships, retention, and the university’s net assets.
-Dr. Perkins has substantially stabilized the financial position of the university and continues to grow the endowment for long term financial viability.
-Under his leadership, Virginia Union has added new faculty and new academic programs, including a new graduate program in Curriculum and Instruction, a new Fine Arts program, the Center for the Study of the Urban Child, the Center for International Studies, and the Center for Small Business Development.
+Dr. Perkins has substantially stabilized the financial position of the university and continues to grow the endowment for long term financial viability.Toward that end, in June of 2015, Virginia Union University exceeded its Comprehensive Campaign goal of $30 million.

-Dr. Perkins has made more than $10 million in campus improvements during his tenure as president, including a new fitness center, new chemistry and biology labs, all new student furnishings in Storer Hall, and a total facelift for Wall Auditorium.
-In addition, Dr. Perkins restored the Virginia Union Concert Choir and University Band, and hired the second full-time head women’s basketball coach, first full-time track coach, and the first female director of bands.
+Dr. Perkins has made more than $12 million in campus improvements during his tenure as president, including a new fitness center, new chemistry and biology labs, all new student furnishings in Storer Hall, and a total facelift for Wall Auditorium.
+In addition, Dr. Perkins restored the Virginia Union Concert Choir and University Band, hired the second full-time head women’s basketball coach, first full-time track coach, and the first female director of bands.

 The father of two sons and one daughter, Dr. Perkins is married to Cheryl Elizabeth Perkins.